jmd1011/parquet-readers/README.md

 - Reading data from Parquet files (only metadata is currently being read in)
 - Writing to Parquet files

-It is expected that this project will be completed by the end of August 2016.
+It is expected that this project will be completed by the end of February 2017.